-This information is to assist private sector organisations to meet their obligations under the Privacy Act 1988 (Cth) (the Act).
+The information on this page will help private sector organisations meet their obligations under the Privacy Act 1988 (Cth) (the Act).

 If an organisation needs to comply it can choose to:

 - become bound by an approved industry code

 - apply to have its own code under the Act approved by the Australian Information Commissioner

 - be bound by the Australian Privacy Principles (APPs).

 Nominate a privacy officer

 Depending on the size of your organisation, you should consider nominating a staff member to act as a privacy officer.
 The privacy officer should be given clear authority to: